thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 1. In your Terminal, stop the preview process by pressing Control-C.
 2. To create the various formats of your publication type `quire build` and press enter.
+3. Use your Finder or File Explorer to navigate to your project directory.
-3. In your Finder, navigate to the `X` directory and open the PDF to view it.
+4. Navigate to the `public` directory and open the file marked `pdf.html` to view a PDF of your project.

 ## Congratulations!
 Now What?